CBorowski-dev/docs-operaton-org/content/update/minor/710-to-711/_index.md

 # External Task Client Update

-If you are using the **Camunda External Task Client**, please make sure to:
+If you are using the **Operaton External Task Client**, please make sure to:

 1. Check out the [Version Compatibility Matrix]({{< ref "/user-guide/ext-client/compatibility-matrix.md" >}})
 2. Update the version in your `pom.xml` (Java) or `package.json` (NodeJs)